MicrosoftDocs/win32/desktop-src/medfound/dolby-digital-audio-encoder.md

 # Dolby Digital Audio Encoder

-The Dolby audio decoder is a [Media Foundation transform](media-foundation-transforms.md) (MFT) that encodes mono or stereo audio to Dolby Digital, also called Dolby AC-3.
+The Dolby audio encoder is a [Media Foundation transform](media-foundation-transforms.md) (MFT) that encodes mono or stereo audio to Dolby Digital, also called Dolby AC-3.
 The encoder does not support multi-channel input, such as the 5.1 channel configuration.

 > [!IMPORTANT]
 > For versions of Windows prior to Windows 8, the Microsoft implementation of the Dolby Digital technology is restricted under terms of the Dolby Digital licensing program to use by Microsoft applications.